hrafnass/ANTv2/BUILDING.md

         $ make.exe
     ```
     * If you want to run ANTv2 add the qt library paths at the environment variables or use [run_ant.bat](run_ant.bat)

+## Install ANTv2
+* The installation is only possible after the installation of the required dependencies and the build of ANTv2.
+* ANTv2 normally installed in the main directory of the repository in the directory antv2.
+If you want to change this location you must change the installation in the paticular installation script.

+### Linux
+    In Work!

+### macOS
+    In Work!

+### Windows
+    ```
+        $ install.bat
+    ```